Updated on April 27, 2021.

-Education abroad programs for spring break-May, mini-term and summer 2021 are proceeding as well.
-UT faculty-directed program applications will open up for applications within the next few weeks.
+Education abroad programs for spring break-May, mini-term and summer 2021 are proceeding on a case-by-case basis.

 You are eligible to study abroad if your affiliate program provider has not canceled your program.
 Depending on your program start date, your program may or may not be affected.
 Please stay in communication with the affiliate and the Programs Abroad Office about your program status.

 Check UT affiliate providers’ websites for updates on how COVID-19 is affecting their programs:

 The Programs Abroad Office will contact students that that are pending, accepted, or committed to programs directly via email with updates as soon as they become available.
 The FAQs will be updated frequently throughout each semester as more information becomes available.